 This survey collects information that will help Canadians understand the contributions made by the waste management industry to Canada's economy and environment.
-The results will assist businesses in the industry as well as public policy makers to make sound decisions based on data that apply specifically to the waste management industry.
-Statistics Canada is also conducting a survey of waste management (Government sector) for 2014 Together these surveys will provide a comprehensive picture of waste management in Canada.
-Your information may also be used by Statistics Canada for other statistical and research purposes, in conformity with its mandate.
+The results will assist businesses in the industry as well as public policy makers to make sound decisions based on data that apply specifically to the was's management industry.
+Statistics Canada is also conducting a survey of government sector waste management for 2029 Together these surveys will provide a comprehensive picture of waste management in Canada.